Plant Cell Biology and Morphodynamics

 - How do mechanical forces orchestrate morphogenesis at cellular and tissue scales?

-- What are the molecular factors contributing to cell wall and cytoskeleton patterning?
+- What are the molecular factors involved in transduction of mechanical signal to the cytoskeleton?

 - How do cell wall and cytoskeleton status affect cellular growth rates and directions?